johannesulf/TabCorr/README.md

 ``delta_sigma``.~~ Now implemented!
 * TabCorr works for HOD and dHOD models.
 Support for SHAM models should be easy to implement.
-* Add a function that checks that the model and the tabulated halo catalog are compatible.
+* ~~Add a function that checks that the model and the tabulated halo catalog are compatible.~~ Now done on the fly!
 * The phase-space distributions are hard-coded in right now.
 Specifically, satellites use ``NFWPhaseSpace``.
 It should be straightforward to include arbitrary phase-space models for centrals and satellites.